CFB Bagotville: Present units

 Bagotville also supports 414 Electronic Warfare Support Squadron.
-Reformed on 20 January 2009 this squadron is based in Ottawa and is composed of military Electronic Warfare Officers who fulfill the combat support role, flying on civilian contracted aircraft.
+Re-formed on 20 January 2009 this squadron is based in Ottawa and is composed of military electronic warfare officers who fulfill the combat support role, flying on civilian contracted aircraft.

 The Dassault/Dornier Alpha Jets that form part of Top Aces fleet are based here as part of the CF jet training program Contracted Airborne Training Services.